oracle/rwloadsim/doc/CONSTORM.md

 clock_nanosleep(2) manual page.

-The control loop start time is saved in the results database as an ORACLE date in the rdate column of the rwlrun table.
+The control loop start time is saved in the results database as an ORACLE date in the rdate column of the rwlrun table; this is always in UTC timezone irrespective of your settings.

 ## Navigation
 * [README.md](README.md) Table of contents